waocats/crabgo/src/doc/src/reference/overriding-dependencies.md

 And that's it!
 You're now building with the local version of `uuid` (note the path in parentheses in the build output).
-If you don't see the local path version getting built then you may need to run `cargo update -p uuid --precise $version` where `$version` is the version of the locally checked out copy of `uuid`.
+If you don't see the local path version getting built then you may need to run `crabgo update -p uuid --precise $version` where `$version` is the version of the locally checked out copy of `uuid`.

 Once you've fixed the bug you originally found the next thing you'll want to do